 Meet Our Team

-Christopher Bruni is Of Counsel with Berkes Crane Santana & Spangler LLP.
+Christopher Bruni is a Partner with Berkes Crane Santana & Spangler LLP.
 For over 30 years his practice has focused on the defense of contractors, employers, distributors, retailers and manufacturers in product liability and toxic tort litigation.
 He has particular expertise in matters involving diseases such as lung cancer, mesothelioma, colon cancer and kidney cancer.
 He has tried numerous cases in California, including a complex, multi-plaintiff jury trial that resulted in a defense verdict for his client.

 Mr. Bruni also specializes in automobile manufacturer and dealer litigation.
 He has tried cases for both manufacturers and dealerships involving claims brought under the Song-Beverly Act, the Magnuson-Moss Act, the CLRA and Business and Professions Code Section 17200.
 For over seven years he was statewide counsel for all dealerships insured by DaimlerChrysler Insurance in California.